Entada rheedei

-Entada rheedii, commonly known as African dream herb or snuff box sea bean, and as the cacoon vine in Jamaica, is a large woody liana or climber of the Mimosa clade Mimosoideae.
+Entada rheedei, commonly known as African dream herb or snuff box sea bean, and as the cacoon vine in Jamaica, is a large woody liana or climber of the Mimosa clade Mimosoideae.
 The vine can grow as long as 120 m.
 Their seeds have a thick and durable seed coat which allows them to survive lengthy periods of immersion in seawater.
 These seeds come in a pod which can be up to 6.5 feet (two meters) in length.

-Naming
+Taxonomy

-Though its scientific name was first published as E. rheedii, it is often written as Entada rheedei, honouring Hendrik Adriaan van Rheede tot Draakestein (1637–1691).
+The species was first described in 1825 by German botanist Kurt Polycarp Joachim Sprengel.
+It was published as E. rheedii, but has been corrected to Entada rheedei under the International Code of Botanical Nomenclature (Vienna Code), as the name honours Hendrik Adriaan van Rheede tot Draakestein (1637–1691).